Projects

 You can share a project:

-- At creation time via the "Share With Team" dropdown
+- At creation time (automatically shared with the team)

 - Via CLI: